27 Comments

 4. You are such a person with lack of class, because you going around bashing people’s comment here, and especially to my comment.
 You need to get help, because you are getting very stupid.

-5. Skeptologist says:
+5. blank Skeptologist says:

 You need to learn some manners.